-Thematic, interdisciplinary learning in higher education is an approach that organizes curricula around central themes or problems, crossing traditional disciplinary boundaries to offer students a more integrated and holistic learning experience.
-Instead of learning in isolated academic silos, students explore a topic or theme from multiple perspectives, drawing on various fields of knowledge to address complex, real-world issues.
+Thematic, interdisciplinary learning in higher education is an approach that organizes curricula around central themes or problems, crossing traditional disciplinary boundaries to offer students a more

 Key Characteristics:

 - 1. Thematic Focus: Courses are designed around central themes or big ideas such as sustainability, social justice, global health, or technology in society. - 2.
 Interdisciplinary Approach: Students learn from multiple academic disciplines, blending knowledge from fields like science, humanities, social sciences, and engineering to analyze and address the chosen theme. - 3.
 Collaboration and Integration: Faculty from different departments collaborate on course design, and students often engage in interdisciplinary projects that require the integration of ideas and methods from various fields.